-What Is Existential Depression?
+Understanding Your Mental Health: What Is Existential Depression?

 What is existential depression?

-This type of depression can be difficult to face, as it can be more philosophically based than other types.
+Depression associated with an existential crisis can be difficult to face, as it can be more philosophically based than other types.
 It can occur when people are experiencing depression and deep sadness around the meaning of life and the concept of life in general.

 Additionally, existential depression can be very difficult to deal with if the person feels that life has no meaning whatsoever.
 If life is meaningless, then many may feel as if it can become difficult to muster the necessary energy to keep on going.

 An existential crisis in this context can be severe enough that those experiencing it may require immediate help.
-Online therapy and in-patient care can be helpful resources to those who wish to resolve depression related to existentialism and other strain.
+Online therapy and in-patient care can be helpful resources to those who wish to resolve depression related to existentialism and other strains.

 An existential crisis or depressive feelings around existentialism can be about the meaning of life itself, as mentioned above.
 It can also be about religion, personal relationships and much more.